Nancy Szwec Czarnecki, MD – Family Medicine

 Joyce E. Price, MD – Vascular Surgery

 Joyce E. Price, born in 1927 in Altoona, PA, earned her MD from Jefferson Medical College in 1965 along with just eight other female classmates.
-Unlike some of her peers, however, Price began her medical school career already familiar with the ins and outs of medicine: In 1955, she co-authored a paper in the Journal of Thoracic Surgery, “Pulmonary ventilation during open thoracotomy: infation and deflation time ratios and pressures.”
+Unlike some of her peers, however, Price began her medical College career already familiar with the ins and outs of medicine: In 1955, she co-authored a paper in the Journal of Thoracic Surgery, “Pulmonary ventilation during open thoracotomy: infation and deflation time ratios and pressures.”
 She worked with renowned surgeons Dr. John Y. Templeton and Dr. John Gibbon, Jr. in 1958 as a nurse and is credited for technical assistance in Gibbon’s paper Cardiac Output Under General Anesthesia: Effect of Mean Endotracheal Pressure in the Annals of Surgery.
 Dr. Price herself entered the field of surgery in 1970 upon her graduation and completion of a vascular fellowship at Jefferson.

 She was a fellow of the American College of Surgeons.
 Dr. Price retired from her very active Farmington, New Mexico surgical practice in 1993 and commented then that "it seems as though it was last year when I graduated.”
 In her early retirement, Dr. Price embraced her love for travel by spending a month in Russia.
 Throughout her life, she also enjoyed literature, horseback riding, and playing the flute.
 Dr. Joyce Evaline Price died in her home among friends and family in November 2006 at the age of 79.
 It was stated in her obituary that “Farmington has truly lost a great lady and physician."